dev5680/DRTFinalProject/README.md

 - [ ] Project checkpoint 2
 - [ ] Create Our Yelp Tips csv from tips.json
 - [ ] Add Sentiment and Authenticity Columns  to Yelp Reviews csv and Use predictive model to populate the columns
-- [ ] Create SVM and Bernolli model and Save it in Pickle object to be used to predicting Reviews sentiment and authenticity

 ## ToDo
 - [ ] Create Our Yelp Photo csv from photo.json
 - [ ] Create Our Yelp Checkin csv from checkin.json